intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/README.md

 # Cluster API deployment

+** This guide is meant for local testing/development only, this is not meant for production usage.**

 ## Introduction

 Cluster API is a Kubernetes sub-project focused on providing declarative APIs and tooling to simplify provisioning, upgrading, and operating multiple Kubernetes clusters.
 [Learn more](https://cluster-api.sigs.k8s.io/introduction.html).